andrewballantyne/Ballantyno/README.md

 I may, from time to time, say f' it to an issue for the sake of still enjoying coming back to this day-to-day.
 Eventually I will solve all the issues, but they may end up on the back burner for some time.
 This will be a log of all those issues.

-#### ClassVehicle.js

- - It does not properly extend classes.
-They do not have the same 'this' property.
-Ie. ClassB extends ClassA, ClassB does not have the properties of ClassA (this.myClassAVariable does not work).
-     - See PageNavigation and IndexPageNavigation
- - Due to the dynamic nature of class creation, Chrome will VM the methods and breakpoints do not work
-     - Possible Fix: would be to use a wrapper method and call the prototype method directly form within, rather than copying it over

 #### Log.js

  - The listeners that are fired off in *\_console()* only pass the first argument back.
 There currently isn't proper support for any args